 It is so important to treat ourselves with kindness.
 One of the things I have always struggled with is to learn how to treat myself as kindly as I treat others.
 If you are in the same boat, check out Be Kind To Yourself for lots of hints and tips on how to make being kind to yourself easier (and fun too!).

-Whether you are a fan of all this planning and dreaming, or you prefer to let things work out for themselves, I hope that 2020 is an amazing year for you. of course, no year is amazing all the time.
-Each year presents its own challenges and brings its own joys and sorrows.
-I pray that the former outweigh the latter for you, and that this will be a year to remember for all the right reasons.
+Whether you are a fan of all this planning and dreaming, or you prefer to let things work out for themselves, I hope that 2022 is an amazing year for you and that it will be a year to remember for all the right reasons.